 She has developed real litigation nous and is respected by clients’ in their own right, as adept lawyers in their fields.

 Melanie joined Bermans in January 2015 as a Trainee Solicitor and qualified as a Solicitor in January 2017, becoming a Senior Associate in the Property team in 2021.

 Melanie graduated from Lancaster University with a degree in Law in 2011, before completing the Legal Practice Course at The University of Law, Chester.
 Prior to joining Bermans, she spent time as a paralegal and working at an international bank.

-Catherine joined Bermans in August 2016 as a Solicitor in the Corporate team.
+Catherine joined Bermans in August 2016 as a Solicitor in the Corporate team and became a Senior Associate in 2021.
 She qualified as a Solicitor in 2005 following her law degree.

 Catherine advises a variety of clients ranging from sole traders and start-ups to medium-sized enterprises.